Compositional Neural Textures: Limitations and Future Work

-In this paper, we propose a framework for compositional modeling of repetitive patterns in images.
-Using our framework, we present a broad range of image editing applications using simple, baseline approaches, which could be improved with more dedicated mechanisms in the future.
-For example, in texture interpolation applications (\Cref{sec:interpolation}), we could interpolate Gaussians via a softer mechanism using optimal transport instead of via the hard approach by solving assignment problems.
-Additionally, the potential uses of our approach extend beyond the presented examples, such as texture rectification \cite{Hao:2023:DHT}, by analyzing and rectifying Gaussian centers, directions and shapes, and weathering \cite{Bellini:2016:TVW}, by analyzing and manipulating the appearance features, font stylization by focusing on font shape, and video stylization by imposing intuitive coherence directly on latent Gaussians.
-Furthermore, our framework could be adapted to model repetitive phenomena in various other data types, such as materials, vector patterns, 3D geometry, and audio.
+In this paper, we propose a framework for compositional modeling of repetitive \replace{patterns in images}{textures}.
+Using our framework, we present various texture editing applications using simple, baseline approaches, which could be improved with more dedicated mechanisms in the future.
+For example, in texture interpolation applications (\Cref{fig:texture_interpolation_main}), we could interpolate Gaussians via a softer mechanism using optimal transport instead of via the hard approach by solving assignment problems (see Appendix B.5).
+Additionally, our approach could extend beyond the presented use cases, such as texture rectification \cite{Hao:2023:DHT}, by analyzing and rectifying Gaussian centers, directions and shapes, and weathering \cite{Bellini:2016:TVW}, by analyzing and manipulating the appearance features, font stylization by focusing on font shape, and video stylization by imposing intuitive coherence directly on latent Gaussians.
+Furthermore, our framework could be adapted to model repetitive phenomena in other data types, such as materials, vector patterns, 3D geometry, and audio.

+\begin{acks} We would like to thank the anonymous reviewers for their valuable feedback.
+This work was supported in part by NSF grant No. IIS2126407. \end{acks}

 { }